scarlatti-nz/veva/readme.md

 | Weaviate gRPC    | 50051     | Vector DB gRPC endpoint   |

 Hot-reloading is enabled for the `frontend` service via bind mounts, so any code changes will be reflected immediately.

-## Course material upload

-Place course material files in `data/cm101` and `data/fruition-23359`.
-These will be uploaded to the Weaviate database when the relay server is started.

 ## Usage